c09-blueprint/project-the-blueprint/README.md

 - Owner (read/write/delete permission)
 - Collaborator (read/write permission)
-- Viewer (read-only permission)

-Blueprints also allows users to collaborate on a project anonymously through project link.
+Blueprints also allows users to collaborate on a project through project link that is shared to their email.
+However, users will have to create an account in order to access the board shared with them.

 **Awareness**